top of page

 6. Nail Clippers

-If you’re new to climbing and haven’t figured it out, keeping nicely manicured-fingernails and toenails is a thing of the past.
-Instead, climbers tend to keep their nails trimmed so that their feet are more comfortable in their shoes, and so they don’t scratch or rip their nails on the climbing wall.
+If you’re new to climbing and haven’t figured it out, keeping nicely manicured fingernails and toenails is a thing of the past.
+Instead, climbers tend to keep their nails trimmed so that their feet are more comfortable in their shoes and so they don’t scratch or rip their nails on the climbing wall.
 To some, nails on a chalkboard or grating sounds aren’t irking.
 But we can promise that even if the sound doesn’t annoy you, the feeling of your nail scraping down a textured climbing wall is unpleasant.

 7. Belay device